kaitlynatif/Logo_Generator/README.md

 ## Installation And Usage

-Your application should use [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) for collecting input from the user.
-The application will be invoked by using the following command:
+The application uses [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) for collecting input from the user.
+The application will be invoked by using the following commands:

 ```
 npm init -y